 - More color choices: choose between black or white frame and several fabric colors

 - Compatible with more accessories, including choice of hard-bottomed bassinet or soft-fabric newborn pack, ride-along board, footrest, storage bag and parasol

 - Two-step fold involves reaching underneath the stroller, which is less convenient

 - Canopy does not include ventilation or peek-a-boo window

 - Rear axle in back of stroller may inhibit the stride of taller parents

 Both the UPPAbaby MINU and Babyzen YOYO2 are highly recommended, and both have pros and cons.
 The YOYO is lighter, more compact and more likely to qualify as an airplane carry-on.
 But with its one-hand, one-step fold, the MINU is easier to collapse, has additional features like a leather handlebar, and is less expensive.

 Parents looking for a high-quality lightweight stroller for travel or everyday convenience can't go wrong with either choice.

-Strolleria is a family-owned and operated retailer dedicated to making the baby gear buying experience less overwhelming for parents.
-We also offer free shipping and no sales tax outside of Arizona!
+Strolleria is an authorized UPPAbaby and Babyzen retailer based out of Arizona, dedicated to making the baby gear buying experience less overwhelming for parents.

-Shop the MINU and YOYO+ below!
+Shop the MINU and YOYO below!